vns1311/ansible_primer/Readme.md

 -Run Command on each server
 ansible -m command -a 'echo Hi' all

-Step 6: Setup loadbalancer, control, webservers using yaml file
+## Step 6: Setup loadbalancer, control, webservers using yaml file
 Command: ansible-playbook <YAML File>
 This has to be run in the folder where the ansible config file is present

-Step 7: Prepare the maintainence yamls maintainence yamls - help us perform sanity checks and perform some pre and post deployment actions stop_stack.yml - Stops all the services running in the nodes restart_stack.yml - Restarts the services in the nodes
+## Step 7: Prepare the maintainence yamls
+maintainence yamls - help us perform sanity checks and perform some pre and post deployment actions stop_stack.yml - Stops all the services running in the nodes restart_stack.yml - Restarts the services in the nodes

-Step 8: Create the Python Demo Application
+## Step 8: Create the Python Demo Application
 Copy the demo folder to the ansible folder of the control node

-Step 9: Configure the WebServer for the demo Application
+## Step 9: Configure the WebServer for the demo Application
 1. Install the packages required for the demo Application
 2. Modify the config and default site of the apache2 Server

-Step 10: Configure the loadbalancer for the demo application
+## Step 10: Configure the loadbalancer for the demo application
 1. Modify the config and the default site of the apache2 Server

+## Step 11: Configure the database server for the demo application
+1. Add db_user and demo database
+2. Install python-mysqldb on WebServer and Database Server
+3. Set the Listener ports